alanlai199/ColorizeDepthNet/README.md

 4. Ubuntu 18.04.2 LTS

 ## Citation
-Please cite our paper if you find it useful for your research.
 ```
 @InProceedings{lai_2020_ECCV,
 author = {Lai, Chung-Sheng and You, Zun-Zhi and Huang, Ching-Chun and Tsai, Yi-Hsuan and Chiu, Wei-Chen},